Frequently Asked Questions – 2018

 - The rules state that pets are not permitted.
 Why?
 At any given time there may be over 2000 people wandering Darree Fields Park.
 For the protection of the players and spectators, as well as your pet, we ask that you keep them at home.

 - Will my team need a travel permit?
 All US Youth Soccer teams traveling from outside Ohio South are required to obtain a travel permit, in advance.
 The originating state association (not Ohio South) must approve the travel permit.
 The permit must be presented at registration or sent to us well in advance.
-US Club teams do not need a permit but may present a statement of good standing, if desired.
+US Club teams do not need a permit.

 - What other information will I find helpful?
 A soccer tournament takes a great deal of coordination.
 The tournament committee is at maximum demand from Thursday, August 30th, through nightfall on Sunday, September 2nd.
-If you want to send a fax or speak with an official, contact them before Thursday.
-Otherwise, the chances of reaching them prior to the start of the tournament are very slim.
+If you want to send a fax or speak with an official, contact them by Thursday.
+Otherwise, the chances of reaching them prior to the start of the tournament becomes slim.

 - Will an Ohio South representative be at registration on Friday, Aug.
 31st?
-Yes, we expect so.
+Yes, we hope so.
 They will assist Ohio South teams with guest player rosters, etc.